 There are numerous myths and misconceptions people have about filing for bankruptcy.
 Unfortunately, these rumors and half-truths dissuade many individuals from exercising their right to obtain much-needed debt relief through this process.
-At Mevorah Law Offices LLC, we have helped clients in Chicago and throughout Northern Illinois, who are going through financial difficulties for over two decades.
+At Mevorah & Giglio Law Offices, we have helped clients in Chicago and throughout Northern Illinois, who are going through financial difficulties for over two decades.
 Our award-winning lawyers have extensive experience with all types of bankruptcy cases; including Chapter 7 Bankruptcy, Chapter 13 Bankruptcy, small business bankruptcy, and non-bankruptcy solutions.
 We address some of the most common bankruptcy myths so that you can gain a better understanding of the process and whether bankruptcy is the right solution for you.

 Bankruptcy Myth #1: Stricter laws mean I am ineligible to file for bankruptcy.

 While the Bankruptcy Abuse and Prevention Act (BAPCPA) introduced a means test and additional requirements to file (such as credit counseling), most people who would have qualified to file Chapter 7 before BAPCPA are still eligible.
 If your income is above the Illinois median income for a household of your size, you will need to show proof that you have insufficient funds to pay your creditors (after deducting all allowable living expenses).
 If you still are unable to qualify for Chapter 7, Chapter 13 Bankruptcy may be a good solution to consolidate your debts, reduce interest charges and make one lower and more manageable monthly payment.